adamd3v/bl-guide-index/content/index.md

 ---
-title: Welcome to the BONELAB Unofficial Docs!
+title: Welcome!
 ---

-Welcome to BONELAB Unofficial Docs site!
-This is a community ran project that contains information and guides to assist you with creating SDK mods.
+Welcome to BONELAB Modding Guides Site!
+This site mirrors the [bl-modding-guides](https://github.com/Lava-Pals/bl-modding-guides) repository on GitHub - a community-ran project that contains resources for modding BONELAB.

-These docs will operate under the assumption that you have a Unity project setup with the [Marrow Extended SDK Maintained](https://github.com/notnotnotswipez/Marrow-ExtendedSDK-MAINTAINED) scripts.
+Some guides may operate under the assumption that you have a Unity project setup with the [Marrow Extended SDK Maintained](https://github.com/notnotnotswipez/Marrow-ExtendedSDK-MAINTAINED) scripts.

-> [!INFO] You will find
-> - ~~Unoffical scripts info/use guides~~ - Until further updates, this will not be worked on, if at all.
-If you want to do it, you can contribute (See below).
-> - UltEvents Logic guides  + Information on how to best utilise the UltEvents package
-> - Prefabs (a lot of them) + Modding resources

 ## Contributing

-Found typos, have ideas or want to make improvements?
-Contribute over at our [GitHub repository](https://github.com/Lava-Pals/bl-unofficial-docs)!
+Found mistakes, have ideas for improvements, or are interested in putting something out there for others?
+Head over to the [bl-modding-guides](https://github.com/Lava-Pals/bl-modding-guides) repository and checkout the README at the bottom for more information.